English Setter

 At one point, English Setters were referred to as Laverack or Llewellin Setters, a name clearly reflecting their lineage.
 But eventually, the roads diverged for this breed.
 The Laverack line became known as the show-dog type, and the Llewellin line was prized for their field qualities.

 English Setters were one of the first nine breeds ever registered in America and joined the American Kennel Club when it was founded in 1884.
-As part of the Sporting group (dogs who work with hunters), English Setters have retained their popularity since their introduction; today, they rank 94 out of 197 dog breeds in the AKC.
+As part of the Sporting group (dogs who work with hunters), English Setters have retained their popularity since their introduction.

-While Setters are believed to be a breed that includes English, Irish, and Gordon Setters, these three types of dogs are, in fact, three separate breeds with different traits and characteristics.
+While Setters are sometimes mistakenly believed to be one breed that includes English, Irish, and Gordon Setters, these three types of dogs are, in fact, three separate breeds with different traits and characteristics.
 The English Setter, for example, is slightly smaller than Irish Setters or Gordon Setters, and they are known for being more gentle as well.

-If the English Setter is barking for your attention, you can find reputable breeders on AKC Marketplace.
+If the English Setter sounds like a match for you, you can find reputable breeders on AKC Marketplace.
 The average price for a puppy is around $700 but can go up depending on the pup’s lineage and pedigree.
 For that price, you’re likely getting a puppy who’s been screened for health and temperament issues and may come with pedigree papers.
-You can also reach out to English Setter rescues to adopt a pup or keep an eye out for the breed at your local shelter.
+You can also reach out to English Setter rescue organizations, keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs